Mark42-K/DLL-loading-sequence-hijacking-static-heuristic-detection/README.md

 But there are some unresolved issues with the part of the code that verifies digital signatures.

-Use: enter a folder path and automatically scan all DLLS in the folder
+Use: enter a folder path and automatically scan all DLLS in the folder（32-bit DLL）